Getting Around in Vienna

 The card is available online or at all Austrian train stations.
 The card is valid for 1 year starting on the day issued.

 BOKU recommends to use public transport or bikes in Vienna.
 If you ride a car in the city pay attention to the parking situation.
-In many districts a “Parkpickerl” or parking permit is required for cars).
+In all districts with "Kurzparkzone" (short duration parking only) a “Parkpickerl” or parking permit is required for cars).
 Further information about Parkpickerl and parking generally can be found at:

 Calling a Taxi might sometimes be unavoidable.
 The telephone numbers for Taxis in Vienna are: